How To Deadlift: Tips For Better and Stronger Deadlifts

 by Evelyn Valdez·

-Deadlifts vs squats, who takes the crown for being King of all exercises?
-Well, we don't have an answer, but one thing we do know that there are not many exercises that can do what the deadlift does.
-The conventional deadlift requires full-body strength and works the core, back, shoulders, upper arms, and the entire lower body, which includes the hamstrings, quadriceps, glutes, calves.
+There are not many exercises that can do what the deadlift does.
+The conventional deadlift requires full-body strength and works the core, back, shoulders, upper arms, and the entire lower body, including the hamstrings, quadriceps, glutes, calves.
 All lifters should be working on perfecting their deadlift form and technique, especially if building muscle and strength are the main goals.

 Having proper form and technique is ideal for better results, but most importantly, to avoid the risk of a serious injury.
 Lucky for you, not only do our Lifting Straps and Lifting Belts help you deadlift safely, so will our top deadlifting tips that will ensure you're maximizing gains while reducing your risk of injury!